merly-ai/MP-CodeCheckBin-Windows/README.md

-Thank you for visiting the MP-CodeCheck GitHub repository!
+Thank you for visiting Merly's MP-CodeCheck GitHub repository!
 We are happy you are here!
 If you enjoy using MP-CodeCheck and find it useful, we would greatly appreciate your feedback.
 Please send us an email with questions, comments, issues, or anything related to MP-CodeCheck to support@merly.ai or debugging@merly.ai.
 We would love to hear from you!

 ![alt text](https://media-exp1.licdn.com/dms/image/C4D0BAQEnOGFgvBPPXQ/company-logo_200_200/0/1649871676108?e=2147483647&v=beta&t=7Y_hfEZuVYKRw9upbFFEJ4POshxe_JGl3EhGJDpVvgg "Merly")